 - a pile of a wide-ranging images (e.g. magazines, postcards) including those of different types of people.
-Ask your team to help you - just doing this can raise awareness of who isn't engaging with your museum.
+Ask your team to help you just doing this can raise awareness of who isn't engaging with your museum.

 - glue, scissors and a large piece of card

 - a quiet room with a flipchart

 - at least an hour of team time

-iscuss Who and Why tart with a broad question: What does
+Discuss Who and Why

-viversifying Audiences' mean for our
+Start with a broad question: What does 'Diversifying Audiences' mean for our organisation?

-0 rganisation?

-Η elp your team to explore what's possible

-elp your team to explore what's possible sking more questions such as:
+Help your team to explore what's possible by asking more questions such as:

-a

-a sking more questions such as:

-- develop the diversity of our audiences? - Does it matter to us and why? - What inspires us most about diversifying our audiences? - Who in and outside of our sector could we could learn from?
+- Who are we not including that we could / should be? - What will happen if we don't develop the diversity of our audiences? - Does it matter to us and why? - What inspires us most about diversifying our audiences? - Who in and outside of our sector could we could learn from?